charlesneimog/Awesome-Pd/docs/objects/resonbank2~.md

 # resonbank2~

-`resonbank2~` is a bank of resonators made of `resonator2~` objects.
-The design and structure here is different than `resonator2~` in order to make it better suited for sound synthesis.
-It has the same design as `resonbank~` and has a list of partials for each resonator and a frequency multiplier in the left inlet, kinda like `oscbank~`.
-The mid inlet the trigger (or excitation) signal (kinda like `pluck~`) - this must be an impulse since noise sources and noise bursts generate very loud outputs!
-The rightmost inlet is a time multiplier for the decay times.
-The number of filters is set via the parameter list size (such as the partial list).
-There's also support for multichannel output.
+`resonbank2~` is a bank of resonant filters designed for sound synthesis.
+It takes an impulse-like excitation signal and applies it through multiple resonators, allowing control over their frequencies (via partials), decay times, and amplitudes.
+It supports multichannel output, where each resonator can be routed to a separate channel.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `resonbank2~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>